Experienced management team with a balance of strong technical, finance and governance skillsets.

 Mark graduated with an MA degree in Engineering and Management Studies from Trinity College, Cambridge.

-Mark was appointed as Non-Executive Chairman of Artemis Resources Limited (ASX: ARV) in February 2020, he was appointed as a Non-Executive Director of Trident Resources plc (LON: TRR) in November 2019, and a Non-Executive Director of Thor Mining PLC (AIM: THR) in August 2019.
-Mark was formerly a director of Kalahari Metals Limited.
+Mark was appointed as Non-Executive Chairman of Artemis Resources Limited (ASX: ARV) in February 2020, he was appointed as a Non-Executive Director of Thor Mining PLC (AIM: THR) in August 2019.
+Mark was formerly a director of Kalahari Metals Limited and Trident Resources plc.

 Terry died on 18 May 2020.